mar-cial/blinkr/README.md

 This application uses MongoDB for data storage.
 It lets you create, read, update and delete an object called "Blink"from the MongoDB container using http requests.

-# REST API README

-This README provides an overview and instructions for the REST API written in Go.
-The API allows for performing various CRUD operations on resources.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)